manuelschlegel/code-vs-covid-19/README.md

 We strongly believe in the social responsibility of each individual and therefore collect no information that makes it possible to link the contacts to a real person.
 So means, if you get a notification that you have been infected, you can decide what to do with it.
 However, we strongly recommend that you seek medical advice and put yourself in self-quarantine.

+### Video
+Checkout this one minute teaser to learn about the app: https://vimeo.com/402159733

 ### Devpost
 The devpost project of this repository is [here](https://devpost.com/software/keepdistance).